mckenzielee/Edge-Data-Store-Docs/V1/Administration/Administration.md

 ### Start an EDS adapter

-To start an individual EDS adapter, use any REST client and make a request using the following:
+To start an EDS adapter, use any REST client and make a request using the following:

 ```http
 Method: POST